Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Impact of LCR Hyperparameters on PSD

 \section{Impact of LCR Hyperparameters on PSD}

-We study the impact of LCR hyperparameters on the power spectral density (PSD) curve.
+We study the impact of LCR hyperparameters on the power spectral density (PSD) curve and generation quality.
 The VAEs are trained for 100k steps at a resolution of $256\times 256$, consistent with the setting used in the Ablation Studies.
-As shown in Fig.~\ref{fig:lcr_thresholds}, we observe the following: (i) The steepness of the PSD curve can be flexibly controlled by varying the hyperparameters of LCR.
+As shown in Fig.~\ref{fig:lcr_thresholds} and Tab.~\ref{tab:lcr_hyperparam}, we observe the following: (i) The steepness of the PSD curve can be flexibly controlled by varying the hyperparameters of LCR.
 Increasing either the loss weight $\omega$ or the local correlation threshold $\alpha$ leads to a gradual increase in PSD steepness.
-For precise control of the local correlation using LCR, we recommend adjusting the threshold $\alpha$ while keeping the loss weight $\omega$ sufficiently large and fixed, e.g., at 0.02. (ii) Setting $\omega$ and $\alpha$ too high can result in mid-frequency spikes in the PSD curve, see `$\omega=0.05, \alpha=0.9$' in Fig.~\ref{fig:lcr_thresholds}.
+For precise control of the local correlation using LCR, we recommend adjusting the threshold $\alpha$ while keeping the loss weight $\omega$ sufficiently large and fixed, e.g., at 0.02. (ii) Setting $\omega$ and $\alpha$ too high can result in mid-frequency spikes in the PSD curve, see `$\omega=0.05, \alpha=0.9$' in Fig.~\ref{fig:lcr_thresholds} and Tab.~\ref{tab:lcr_hyperparam}.
 This occurs because small-lag autocorrelations also contribute to other frequency components with low weight, and excessively high small-lag autocorrelation can anomalously amplify the energy of these undesired components.
 In practice, we find that an over-biased PSD curve does not provide further improvements in diffusability and may even be detrimental.
-Accordingly, we ultimately set the hyperparameters to $\omega=0.02$ and $\alpha=0.75$.
+Accordingly, we ultimately set the hyperparameters to $\omega=0.02$ and $\alpha=0.75$, which achieve the highest UR.